there is no cloud; only other people’s computers

-i decided to start paying for encrypted mail at protonmail. however, after having used my previous email at gmail for almost two decades, the switch is far from being finished. but getting started is half done!
+i decided to start paying for encrypted mail at protonmail. however, after having used my previous email at gmail for almost two decades, the switch is far from being finished. but getting started is half done! by paying for it, i was also able to now use a custom domain when i give my email out. this allows me to later decide to change off protonmail if i want, without having to change my email.

 i use firefox for 99% of my personal browsing, but often am required to use chrome for the occasional chrome-only website, or for work.